Build Your Own Voice AI for First Notice of Loss Automation

 Enterprise platforms like Five9 or Genesys offer sophisticated voice AI, but they are built for 500-seat call centers.
 A 15-person agency will pay for dozens of features they never use, face a multi-month implementation, and get locked into steep per-agent, per-minute pricing models that make no sense for the relatively low volume of FNOL calls.

-We start by provisioning a dedicated phone number using the Twilio API.
-When a policyholder calls, an AWS Lambda function is triggered, which initiates a real-time audio stream to Amazon Transcribe for transcription.
-This provides a live text feed with an accuracy rate of over 94% for standard North American English.
+The system would provision a dedicated phone number using the Twilio API.
+When a policyholder calls, an AWS Lambda function would be triggered to initiate a real-time audio stream to Amazon Transcribe for live transcription.
+This provides a continuous text feed of the conversation.

-This live transcript is streamed to the Claude 3 Sonnet API.
-We engineer a specific prompt that instructs the model to act as a claims intake specialist, extracting entities like policy number, contact information, date of loss, and incident location.
-The prompt also asks for a concise summary of the event.
-The Claude API returns this information as structured JSON in under 800 milliseconds.
+This live transcript would then be streamed to the Claude 3 Sonnet API.
+Syntora would engineer a specific prompt, informed by your claims intake protocols, to instruct the model to act as a claims intake specialist.
+This prompt would guide the model to extract key entities such as policy number, contact information, date of loss, incident location, and a concise summary of the event.
+The Claude API is capable of returning this information as structured JSON; we've used this pattern effectively in document processing pipelines for financial documents.

 Claim Filed 30 Seconds After Hang-Up